 How Are Clarity Grades Determined?

-Diamond clarity grades are determined using the GIA system which takes into consideration the stone’s size, nature, diamond color, position and the number of clarity characteristics detectable under 10x magnification.
+Diamond clarity grading is determined using the GIA system which takes into consideration the diamond size, nature, diamond color, position and the number of clarity characteristics detectable under 10x magnification.
 Grading is determined on a case by case basis and one stone’s clarity grade doesn’t always come down to the same factor as that of another.

-The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a diamond by using the same terminology.
+The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a natural or lab diamond by using the same terminology.

 Most importantly, the clarity scale allows consumers to buy fine jewelry with confidence.